-The relevant pricing supplement may include a table or chart showing hypothetical amounts that could be delivered for your notes at maturity, based on a range of hypothetical levels of the Reference Asset and on various key assumptions shown in the relevant pricing supplement.
+The relevant pricing supplement may include a table or chart showing a hypothetical Cash Delivery Amount that could be delivered-or the number of shares of the Reference Stock that could be delivered-for your notes at maturity, based on a range of hypothetical Final Reference Stock Prices and on various key assumptions shown in the relevant pricing supplement.

-Any table or chart showing hypothetical amounts will be provided for purposes of illustration only.
+Any table or chart showing hypothetical Cash Delivery payments will be provided for purposes of illustration only.
 It should not be viewed as an indication or prediction of future investment results.
-Rather, it is intended merely to illustrate the impact that various hypothetical levels of the Reference Asset on any valuation date, as calculated in the manner described in the relevant pricing supplement and assuming all other variables remained constant.
-The hypothetical amounts listed in the relevant pricing supplement will be entirely hypothetical.
-They will be based on levels of the Reference Asset that may not be achieved on the relevant valuation date and on assumptions that may prove to be erroneous.
+Rather, it is intended merely to illustrate the impact that various hypothetical market prices of the Reference Stock on the valuation date(s) could have on the Cash Delivery payments to be made on the notes, as calculated in the manner described in the relevant pricing supplement and assuming all other variables remained constant.
+The hypothetical Cash Delivery Amounts listed in the relevant pricing supplement will be entirely hypothetical.
+They will be based on market prices for the Reference Stock that may not be achieved on the relevant valuation date(s) and on assumptions that may prove to be erroneous.

-As calculated in the relevant pricing supplement, the hypothetical amounts payable on your notes at maturity may bear little or no relationship to the actual market value of your notes on that date or at any other time, including any time you might wish to sell your notes.
-In addition, you should not view the hypothetical amounts as an indication of the possible financial return on an investment in your notes, since the financial return will be affected by various factors, including taxes, that the hypothetical information does not take into account.
-Moreover, whatever the financial return on your notes might be, it may bear little relation to-and may be much less than-the financial return that you might achieve were you to invest directly in the Reference Asset.
+As calculated in the relevant pricing supplement, the hypothetical Cash Delivery Amounts on your notes at maturity may bear little or no relationship to the actual market value of your notes on that date or at any other time, including any time you might wish to sell your notes.
+In addition, you should not view the hypothetical Cash Delivery payments to be made on the notes as an indication of the possible financial return on an investment in your notes, since the financial return will be affected by various factors, including taxes, that the hypothetical information does not take into account.
+Moreover, whatever the financial return on your notes might be, it may bear little relation to-and may be much less than-the financial return that you might achieve were you to invest in the Reference Stock directly.
+Among other things, the financial return on the Reference Stock would not be limited by the principal amount of your notes and could include substantial dividend payments, which you will not receive as an investor in your notes, and an investment in the Reference Stock is likely to have tax consequences that are different from an investment in your notes.

-We describe various risk factors that may affect the market value of your notes, and the unpredictable nature of that market value, under "Risk Factors" above.
+We describe various risk factors that may affect the market value of your notes, and the unpredictable nature of that market value, under "Additional Risk Factors Specific to Your Notes" above.

-We cannot predict the levels of the Reference Asset or, therefore, the payment at maturity.
+We cannot predict the market price of the Reference Stock or, therefore, the Final Reference Stock Price or the Cash Delivery Amount-or the number of shares of the Reference Stock that could be delivered-for your notes.
 Moreover, the assumptions we make in connection with any hypothetical information in the relevant pricing supplement may not reflect actual events.
-Consequently, that information may give little or no indication of the amount that will be paid in respect of your notes at maturity, nor should it be viewed as an indication of the financial return on your notes or of how that return might compare to the financial return on an investment directly in the Reference Asset.
+Consequently, that information may give little or no indication of the Cash Delivery Amount that will be delivered (or the number of shares of the Reference Stock that will be delivered) in respect of your notes at maturity, nor should it be viewed as an indication of the financial return on your notes or of how that return might compare to the financial return on an investment directly in the Reference Stock.